Dreikirschenweg-kleine runde in Achern

 There are other cherry-themed walks from north to south along the Rhine Valley; among the best known are the Oberkirch trail, the Obereggenen Cherry Valley ( south, near Mulhouse), in the Kaiserstuhl region, the Kirschbaumpfad (Cherry Tree Trail) betweenSasbach and Endingen, and another north of the Kaiserstuhl (Königschaffhausen / Sasbach), and also the circular route around Endingen am Kaiserstuhl (vineyards + orchards).

-This route was completed on 15 April 2026 by the Branquignol.e.s (a famous group of epicurean hikers from Isac, whose motto is ‘having a blast on foot’).
+This route was mapped out and walked on 15 April 2026 by Les Branquignol.e.s – the famous group of Alsatian friends, hikers and foodies, who are having a brilliant time...
 The cherry trees were in bloom... magnificent.

 Other walks in the area